Challenges and Opportunities of Gravitational Wave Searches at MHz to GHz Frequencies: Discussion and conclusions

 None of the proposals listed in this report currently reach the sensitivity needed to probe the new physics outlined above.
 At best, achievable proposals are still at least six orders of magnitude beyond the required sensitivity.
 However, we recall that, one hundred years ago, the technological gap in both the LIGO and LISA frequency ranges was of about $16$ orders of magnitude~\cite{Chen:2016isk}.
 Also, less than 50 years ago, Misner, Thorne and Wheeler, declared that `\textit{such detectors have so low sensitivity that they are of little experimental interest}'~\cite{Misner:1974qy}, referring to laser interferometers.
 The first laser interferometer gravitational wave detector, built by Robert Forward at Hughes Research Laboratories in the 1970's~\cite{PhysRevD.17.379} had a sensitivity which was eight orders of magnitudes below the design sensitivity of the currently operating LIGO/Virgo/KAGRA detectors.
 There are currently clear development paths leading to detectors operating at sensitivities of $h_{c, n} \simeq 10^{-26}$ using e.g.\ magnetic conversion (see Sec.~\ref{sec:inv_gertsenshtein}) and several new ideas such as magnon devices and superconducting systems which have received little detailed design development so far.

 We therefore take the past history of laser interferometry as an encouraging lesson for the development of gravitational wave detectors in the high-frequency band.
 The challenges are strong but the opportunities are unique.
 As a rule of thumb, probing very early epochs of our cosmic history and consequently particle physics at very high-energy scales requires searching for gravitational waves at high-frequencies with correspondingly small experimental devices.
-As can be seen from figures~\ref{fig:hc_stochastic_summary} and \ref{fig:hc_coherent_summary}, the MHz to GHz frequency range is an exciting window to explore fundamental physics up to the grand unification or string theory scales of order $(10^{16}-10^{17})$~GeV, thereby probing our cosmological history right up to the Big Bang.
+As can be seen from Fig.s~\ref{fig:hc_stochastic_summary} and \ref{fig:hc_coherent_summary}, the Ultra High-Frequency band, ranging from the MHz to the GHz is an exciting window to explore fundamental physics up to the grand unification or string theory scales of order $(10^{16}-10^{17})$~GeV, thereby probing our cosmological history right up to the Big Bang.
 A detection of a gravitational wave signal in this frequency range would be smoking gun signal for new physics, since no known astrophysical processes can generate sizable gravitational wave signals at these frequencies.
 It would be remarkable if the experimental test of fundamental physics at the highest energies and earliest times in the history of the Universe could eventually be achieved not with huge particle accelerators nor satellite interferometry, but with small size table-top experiments.

+This white paper set up the stage for the launch of the Ultra-High-Frequency Gravitational Wave (UHF-GW) initiative\footnote{Check out the \href{http://www.ctc.cam.ac.uk/activities/UHF-GW.php}{\underline{website}} of the initiative.}, that supports the creation of a network of researchers for the development of gravitational wave science in the high-frequency range.
+One of the goals of the initiative is to stimulate the technological development that is needed to build successful gravitational wave detectors at high-frequency.